galexcode/clockie/README.md

 # Clockie
-Clockie is a the best chess clock for the iPhone.
+Clockie is the best chess clock for the iPhone.

 # Status
 Coming soon to the App Store.